Teaching Students with Disabilities Overview

 - Online Course Completion Provides flexible scheduling - students can complete coursework on their schedule.

-Mercy College’s national accreditation provides a seal of approval and enhances our graduates’ credentials when seeking employment.
+Mercy University’s national accreditation provides a seal of approval and enhances our graduates’ credentials when seeking employment.

 - Council for the Accreditation of Educator Professionals (CAEP)